wesleycamargo/azure-docs.pt-br/articles/azure-toolkit-for-eclipse-displaying-javadoc-content-for-azure-libraries.md

 <properties
-    pageTitle="Displaying Javadoc Content in Eclipse for the Azure Libraries Package for Java" description="How to display the Javadoc content for the Azure Libraries in Eclipse." services=""
+    pageTitle="Exibindo o Conteúdo do Javadoc no Eclipse para o Pacote de Bibliotecas do Azure para Java" description="Como exibir o conteúdo do Javadoc para as Bibliotecas do Azure no Eclipse." services=""
     documentationCenter="java"
     authors="rmcmurray"